kyma-project/control-plane/docs/kyma-environment-broker/03-10-orchestration.md

 You can cancel any orchestration that is in progress or pending using the `PUT /orchestrations/{orchestration_id}/cancel` endpoint.
 After you cancel an orchestration, KEB sets its state to `Canceling`.
 An orchestration with such a state does not schedule any new operations.
 To provide consistency, a canceled orchestration waits for already processed operations to finish.
-When operations are finished, the processed orchestration's state is set to `Canceled` and the next orchestration from the queue is processed.
+When operations are finished, the processed orchestration's state is set to `Canceled` and the next orchestration from the queue starts being processed.